 Residential Permit Checklist & Emergency Repairs

-Due to the Coronavirus, City Hall is closed to the public.
-City staff is working remotely, submit any questions or permits to firstname.lastname@example.org.
+Due to the Coronavirus, City Hall has limited hours open to the public.
+City staff is working remotely.
+View staff contacts for questions or send email to email@example.com.
 Refer to our Permits page to submit permits online or via email.
 Emergency repairs may proceed for removal of fallen trees, roof damage, water pipe/plumbing issues, and/or failures of electrical/mechanical/HVAC systems.